dsubject/my-gatsby-portfolio/src/markdown-pages/green-web-design.md

 JavaScript allows us to interact with a web page.
 It adds functionality to otherwise static elements.

 To tie all of this together, think of a "submit" button.
 That button exists because HTML told it to with a <code>< button ></code> tag that has an attribute <code>title="submit"</code>.
 If we kept it in its original HTML form, it'd look like this: <button>Submit</button>, which is quite boring.
 So we add some colour to the button and maybe some fancy shading thanks to CSS styling.
-Finally, the button works thanks to JavaScript, which tells it to do something on submit.
+Finally, the button works thanks to JavaScript, which tells it to do something when clicked.

 Okay, so what?

-Well, when you type in a url and hit "enter," all of those files that contain the HTML, CSS, and JS code are delivered from a server to your browser, which transcribes them.
+Well, when you type in a url and hit "enter," all of those files that contain the HTML, CSS, and JS code are delivered from a server to your browser.
 Every time these files are sent between the server and the browser, energy is consumed.

 Distance matters too.
-The further the files have to transfer (let's say the server is in Austalia and the web page is being loaded in Canada) the more energy is consumed.
+The further the files have to transfer (let's say the server is in Australia and the web page is being loaded in Canada) the more energy is consumed.

 Browsers already do a few things to lighten the load.
 One is called "caching."
 Browsers remember content that has been downloaded so it's not downloaded all over again.
 An example of this is the header of a webpage that's repeated across the site.
 Instead of fetching the header's logo in every page load, the browser downloads it once and remembers it.